stanleyqubit/MWSE/docs/source/types/tes3bodyPartManager.md

 ### `getActiveBodyPart`
 <div class="search_terms" style="display: none">getactivebodypart, activebodypart</div>

-The method fetches active body part of a actor at a given layer and position.
+The method fetches the active body part at a given layer and position.
+This gives access to the associated scene node, equipped item, and base body part.

 ```lua
 local result = myObject:getActiveBodyPart(layer, index)